stevenc-stb/spdx-3-model/model/Core/Classes/RoleRelationship.md

 ## Summary

 RoleRelationship represents a relationship between an entity holding a role and the scope or context in which that role applies.
-The givenRole property specifies the specific Role assigned.
+The givenRole property specifies the role assigned.

 ## Description